Hand-held Calculators

 Four-function.

-Company bought by Rockwell before the development of its own extensive range, red LED display.
+Company bought by Rockwell before the development of its own extensive range of calculators, red LED display.

 Victor 85 Tallymate